 Those animals that make sounds with the least amount of variance tend to have onomatopoetically similar sounds assigned them in various languages.
 For example, nearly every language has a cow making a moo-like noise, while most cats meow, and all cuckoos go cuckoo. *

 But what of man’s best friend?
 That is a very different story indeed.
 The sounds attributed to dogs in various languages varies as much as dogs vary in appearance and personality.
-In Alabanian, dogs go ham ham!
+Here are some of the enormous variations of the dog’s sound in various languages:

-And those rascally Italians give it the same sound as English but spell it bau bau!
+And those rascally Italians give it the same sound like English but spell it bau bau!

 According to the Canine Behaviour Centre, dogs can even develop regional accents!
 CBC researchers concluded that “dogs imitate their owners in order to bond with them; the closer the bond, the closer the similarity in sound.”